 Message to world leaders

-In an open letter to world leaders also signed by Dominika Lasota from Poland and Mitzi Tan from the Philippines, Nakate and Thunberg have called upon governments to “face up to the climate emergency” by:
+In an open letter to world leaders also signed by Dominika Lasota from Poland and Mitzi Tan from the Philippines, Nakate and Thunberg called upon governments to “face up to the climate emergency” by:

 - keeping to the target of limiting the rise in global temperature to 1.5°C above pre-industrial levels